railsbridge-boston/railsbridge-vm/README.md

 The Vagrantfile will allow you to rebuild the RailsBridge VM from scratch.
 Run:

-    rake up
+    vagrant up

-This just runs `vagrant up`.
-Don't worry about the red text - it's just STDERR output.
+Don't worry about the red text (Vagrant automatically colors all text printed to standard error).
 The base box will be downloaded directly from Ubuntu if it hasn't already been added.

 Building Ruby takes a while, so get some coffee.